Starlighting is the “good guy” version of gaslighting. So for context, a brief explanation of gaslighting is needed.

 Gaslighting can be unintentional, especially if neither partner tries to be controlling.
 Most people have used gaslighting behaviors as a defense mechanism at some point in their life.
 This doesn’t diminish the significance or potential harm of this behavior.

 However, saying that it happened by accident can also be gaslighting.
 How’s that for a mental Gordian Knot?
 The key to distinguishing abusive gaslighting from non-abusive gaslighting is context.
 It is abusive when gaslighting happens in the company of other controlling or abusive behaviors.
 When gaslighting is the only potentially abusive behavior in a relationship, it is more likely to be defensiveness (which is still harmful, just not as bad).

 With starlighting, the same principle applies.
 If there are no other controlling or abusive behaviors, it is defensiveness, not abusive starlighting.

 What if the claim in the starlighting is true?

-Let’s take the example of “I’m going to group every week, why are you still mad at me?”
+Let’s take the example of “I’m going to group every week; why are you still mad at me?”
 The person may be going to group.
-But the fact of going to group, even going and being genuinely engaged in group, does not erase the harm done by previous choices that created the reasons for the person to be going to group in the first place.
+But the fact of going to group, even going and being genuinely engaged in the group, does not erase the harm done by previous choices that created the reasons for the person to be going to group in the first place.